Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood

 Signs and symptoms of childhood liver cancer include a lump or pain in the abdomen.

-Symptoms are more common after the tumor becomes large.
+Symptoms are more common after the tumor gets big.
 Other conditions can cause the same symptoms.
 Check with your child's doctor if your child has any of the following problems: